fyflo/CS-CS2-CSGO-HUDS-Observer-fyflo/README.md

 1. [OVERLAY 2k](https://drive.google.com/file/d/1MpVZwhrmr0-cL3VijTfKtBwfLF5ZAQJv/view?usp=drive_link)
 2. [OVERLAY hd](https://drive.google.com/file/d/1gl0UTRwlGgCVBF9gDOQe3gT7aMM_apO-/view?usp=sharing)

+## If animation does not work for you

 Start the file overlay_v2.exe

+Step 1: Open the Start menu and click the gear icon to open Settings.
+Alternatively, you can press Win + I key to quickly launch the Settings app.

+Step 2: Navigate to the Accessibility > Visual effects option, and toggle the button to On (default) or Off to turn on or off Animation effects.

 ## Setting for monitors with resolutions greater than 1920 x 1080
 1. Go to the address: `CS2-CSGO-HUDS-Observer-fyflo-main\overlay` and adjust the resolution to yours in the `package.json` file ("width": `specify the width`, "height": `specify the height`).